dennisappiah/pop-census-api/README.md

 This application uses Junit 5 and [Tescontainers](https://www.testcontainers.org/).
 To run the tests you will need Docker desktop installed and running.
-You need Docker to execute the tests because this application uses Testcontainers to spin up PostgreSQL database.
+You need Docker to execute the tests because this application uses Testcontainers to spin up MySQL database.
 This allows us to test as close to production as possible on our development machines as well as a clean and reproducible testing environment each time.

 ## Building for Production